 For example, HALS has enabled the growth of polypropylene in the automotive industry.
 While HALS are also very effective in polyolefins, polyethylene, and polyurethane, they are not useful as stabilizers for UV radiation in PVC.

 Combinations of UV Stabilizers

-As all three function by different mechanisms, they are often combined into synergistic UV radiation absorbing additives.
+As all three functions by different mechanisms, they are often combined into synergistic UV radiation-absorbing additives.
 For example, benzotriazoles are often combined with HALS to protect pigmented systems from fading and color changes.

 Parts, Prints, and Problems!
 Contact Craftech Industries, Inc for help.